A Novel Loss Function for Deep Learning Based Daily Stock Trading System: Implementation, Investment Simulation and Analysis

-We also simulate an equal-weighted strategy containing all mixture-of-experts ensembles that we have trained with the new loss function (8 ensembles from 2019-2024 and 6 ensembles from 2006-2010) to both increase the portfolio holding capacity by multiple times and to avoid any possible bias from an individual ensemble.
+We also simulate an equal-weighted strategy containing multiple mixture-of-experts ML models that we have trained with the new loss function to both increase the portfolio holding capacity by multiple times and to avoid any possible bias from an individual ensemble.
 Figures \ref{fig:NAV_05-10} and \ref{fig:NAV_19-24} show the net asset value curves of combined ensembles for the 2005-2010 period and the 2019-2024 period, respectively.
-The SRs of these integrated strategies (0.79 in 2005-2010 and 1.08 in 2019-2024) are 0.1-0.2 less than the best model we have ever generated, showing that our method is remarkably stable.
+The SRs of these integrated strategies (0.79 for CNN, 0.38 for attention in 2005-2010 and 1.08 for CNN and 0.98 for attention in 2019-2024) are marginally less than the best model we have ever generated, showing that our method is remarkably consistent despite using different randomization in the training process.